Skip to main content

 • “There's believable terminology and language, and little details in the story text that bring it to life.”

-• “The story unfolds through you exploring moons and planets in our solar system and all of this plays to the backdrop of some great music.”
+• “The story unfolds through you exploring moons and planets in our solar system, all set to the backdrop of great music.”

-• “The game is like a free roam, text-based adventure, where there is no storyline, few side quests, and infinite combinations of collectibles.”
+• “The game is like a free roam, text-based adventure, where there is no storyline, few side quests and infinite combinations of collectibles.”

-• “There is one mission at the start of the game which guides you a bit, but after completing that you are completely on your own.”
+• “There is one mission at the start of the game which guides you a bit but after completing that you are completely on your own.”

 • “Probably good for some, but I found it a little weird that I couldn't find any missions or hints on where to find them.”